pitmonticone/intro_dgm/README.md

 This repository contains examples of deep generative models for the book <a href="https://link.springer.com/book/10.1007/978-3-030-93158-2">"Deep Generative Modeling"</a>:
 1. Mixture of Gaussians (MoGs): a mixture of Gaussians
-2. Autoregressive Models (ARMs): ARMs parameterized with Causal Convolutionas and Transformers
+2. Autoregressive Models (ARMs): ARMs parameterized with Causal Convolutions and Transformers
 3. Flow-based models (flows): RealNVP and IDFs (Integer Discrete Flows)
 4. Variational Auto-Encoders (VAEs): a plain VAE and various priors, a hierarchical VAE
 5. Diffusion-based Deep Generative Models (DDGMs): a Gaussian forward diffusion